drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 You will not need to change this code to get it to work, since the client ID is a public value that can be used for all Pebble Watch applications.

-1. Salesforce will prompt you for your user name and password.
+1. Salesforce will prompt you for your user name and password.<br>
 ![image alt text](images/image07.png)
 2. Click the "Log in to Salesforce" button on the bottom of the screen.